Chaplains have been around as long as the need for spiritual guidance in the military (in other words, forever).

-The Navy refers to them as religious program specialists (RPs) while the Army and Air Force call them simply chaplain assistants, designated MOS 56M or Air Force Specialty Code (AFSC) 5R, respectively.
-(As with medical professionals, the Marine Corps receives religious services from the Navy side, so they have no similar MOS.)
+Whether you call them a religious program specialist, a Navy RP, or an Army, Air Force, or Marine Corps chaplain assistant, this job can have a wide range of duties.
+In the Air Force, they are designated MOS 56M or Air Force Specialty Code (AFSC) 5R, respectively.
+As with medical professionals, the Marine Corps receives religious services from the Navy side, so they have no similar MOS.

 They're not ordained in any particular religion, and so don't actually provide the same pastoral care as their chaplains.
 Instead, chaplain assistants must provide a full spectrum of administrative support to their unit's religious program, including generating and filing paperwork, auditing budgets, and even helping the chaplain conduct religious ceremonies (for any religion or denomination necessary).

-Chaplain assistant is essentially the same job no matter which service you join, so requirements between each branch vary only on small points.
-The common thread running through all three services' requirements is a willingness to set aside personal beliefs and dedicate yourself to providing services to all servicemembers in need of spiritual assistance, regardless of faith.
+A chaplain assistant is essentially the same job no matter which service you join, so requirements between each branch vary only on small points.
+The common thread running through all three services' requirements is a willingness to set aside personal beliefs and dedicate yourself to providing services to all service members in need of spiritual assistance, regardless of faith.

 Each Branch's Requirements

 In the Army, recruits need to score a 90 in clerical skills on the Armed Services Vocational Aptitude Battery (ASVAB), and GoArmy.com suggests that applicants possess an "interest in organization and keeping accurate records, preference for clergy office work, [be] experienced operating typewriters, computers and other office machines, [and have the] ability to organize and plan."

 Navy RPs, according to US Military Guide Rod Powers, must take the ASVAB and achieve a 105 from their combined scores on verbal expression and mathematics knowledge.